 The heart of the discerning acquires knowledge, for the ears of the wise seek it out~ Proverbs 18:15 NIV

-Happily, I have also come to realize that there are things about getting older that are not completely terrible.
-The awareness that life is short can be liberating, it makes it easier to relax and worry less about stupid stuff.
+Happily, I have also come to realize that there are things about getting older that are not all bad.
+The awareness that life is short makes it easier to relax and worry less about stupid stuff.
 Time gives a deeper appreciation and greater tolerance for people, especially those people who stick around through thick and thin.
 In general I care less about the judgments of others than I once did.
-This is all very freeing.

-Over time it becomes painfully clear to anyone who thinks that some endeavors just don’t work well over the long haul.
+Over time it becomes clear to anyone who thinks that some endeavors just don’t work well over the long haul.
 Crime rarely pays; cheaters, thieves and gossips eventually get caught in snares they stupidly set for themselves.
 Laziness results in poverty, and there are simply some attitudes and behaviors you embrace to your own peril if you want relationships to have even a minimal shot at survival.

 That’s the obvious stuff.

 Nothing improves when Christians tune out of the culture and retreat to their holy huddles.
 Christians are the only preserving influence this world has (Matthew 5:13-16).
 When Christians step out of the cultural arena, the culture suffers and so does the church.
 When we stop working to preserve the culture the church does not become more holy.
-The reverse occurs; when we stop using our influence we lose the influence.
+The reverse occurs; when we stop using our influence we lose influence.
 Then the Church begins to atrophy and loses its ability to know right from wrong.